-Through focusing on the shifting assemblies of associations and substitutions, a trajectory is built and this trajectory only appears in retrospect.
-It did not exist prior to its construction; rather it was emergent and contingent.
+In what follows, I tell a tale of times of crisis and development involving the creation, continuation and disruption of both an organization and an organizational field.
+Neither organization nor organizational field existed prior to their construction; rather they were emergent and contingent.
 Throughout the telling of the story, actor-networks are in constant flux, with hybrids abounding.
 To the degree that any of these hybrids achieve stability and become blackboxed it is provisional.